Moorabool Shire Street and Public Art

 Location: Spargo Creek Mineral Spring Reserve, 1399 Ballan-Daylesford Road, Spargo Creek

-There are also ten paste-ups across the shire.
+There are ten paste-ups across the shire.